mjordan/islandora_cdm_api/README.md

 ## Introduction

-This Islandora module provides an API compatible with applications that consume the [CONTENTdm Web API](http://www.contentdm.org/help6/custom/customize2a.asp).
-It implements the following subset of the CONTENTdm API:
+This Islandora module provides an API compatible the [CONTENTdm Web API](http://www.contentdm.org/help6/custom/customize2a.asp).
+It is intended to provide continuing access to content migrated from CONTENTdm to Islandora by allowing client applications consuming the CONTENTdm Web API to continue to function after the migration.
+In effect this module "pretends" to be the CONTENTdm web API endpoint.
+Your apps ask questions of the CONTENTdm API, but the answers come from Islandora.

+The module implements the following subset of the CONTENTdm API:

 * dmGetCollectionList
 * dmGetDublinCoreFieldInfo